“Stand down Hasen! These two are MINE.” A livid tone escaped his mouth, quelling the familiar’s anger instantly.

 He could have gone about the incident a lot more amicably and still gotten his point across.
-He sat down on the floor and started meditating to calm his mind.
+He thought as he sat down on the floor and began meditating to calm his mind.

 “NO!
 NO MORE!
-LEAVE ME OUT OF THIS!”
-Lisin screamed at Prim who had come to visit her before shutting the door in her face.
+Leave me out of this!”
+Lisin screamed at Prim before shutting the door in her face.